1. Self-Dusting Solar Panels

 Solar-powered smartphones provide insight into a sustainable future, where more devices are becoming efficient and powered by clean energy.

-At the core of solar-powered tech is the photovoltaic (PV) cell, which transforms sunlight into energy.
+At the core of solar-powered technology is the photovoltaic (PV) cell, which transforms sunlight into energy.
 Although PV cells are more commonly seen in solar panels on rooftops, they have become more dynamic, compact, and efficient.
 The latest smartphone tech is experimenting with these cells, inserting them to fit below the screen.
 The screen then captures solar energy while not impacting the device's visibility or use.

 New Technologies Drive the Future of Sustainability